 (b) Stage II Comprises of Interview, Group Testing Officer Tasks, Psychology Tests and the Conference.
 These tests are conducted over 4 days.
 The details of these tests are given on the website joinindianarmy.nic.in.

 The personality of a candidate is assessed by three different assessors viz.
 The Interviewing Officer (IO), Group Testing Officer (GTO) and the Psychologist.
 There is no separate weightage for each test.
-The mks are allotted by assessors only after taking into consideration the performance of the candidate holistically in all the test.
-In addition, marks for Conference are also allotted based on the initial performance of the Candidate in the three techniques and decision of the Board.
+The mks are allotted by assessors only after taking into consideration the performance of the candidate holistically in all the tests.
+In addition, marks for Conference are also allotted based on the initial performance of the Candidate in the three techniques and decisions of the Board.
 All these have equal weightage.